twilight-mu/Light_Occlusion_Text_Entry/README.md

 This work has been published in "International Journal of Human–Computer Interaction" (JCR Q1, IF:4.7)

 # About the author
 I am a a master student in the School of Computer Science and Engineering of Beihang University, China.
 My current research focuses on VR, HCI and CG.
+If you have any questions, please email me at "sunaoxin@buaa.edu.cn".